dakom/storybuilder/README.md

 Currently a placeholder, concept is an interactive editor which follows story structure advice to enable building a story organically

+See the other files for more notes as this develops

 On a technical level it would be built around a series of Protobufs that describe the structure at different level

 For example - there could be a Beat protobuf which contains the following criteria: